PRO Chess League: Format

+The time control was 15+2 in the first seasons, but this changed to 10+2 for the later seasons.

 History

 2017–present

-The first season started on January 11, 2017 and ended March 26, 2017.
+The first season started on January 11, 2017, and ended March 26, 2017.
 48 teams participated, twelve of which had previously participated in the USCL.
 After the end of the first season, the St. Louis Arch Bishops defeated the Norway Gnomes, thus securing their first title.
 Wesley So won MVP.
 The PCL has a total prize fund of $50,000 compared to a prize fund of $10,000 in the USCL.
 In its second season, Greg Shahade introduced and new qualifications to join the league and an All-Star Game.

 Championship history

 Critic response

 Supporters say the league's worldwide distribution, the prize money, and the participation of many of the world's top-rated players may create a new level of competition and awareness for the game.
 It is anticipated that the new formats are leading to a "rise in popularity of online and rapid chess".
 In addition, the PCL has the potential to dramatically change chess culture and could lead to corporate sponsorships.
 This change from an "individual and slow game," to a relatively quick and team format, has made the offering more viewer friendly.

 In a 2017 article, Greg Shahade made a similar statement to what Eric Rosen mentioned.
 Shahade talked about the league featuring worldwide team competition, using the scheveningen system which gives lower rated players the chance to pull upset each week, and having the chance to "revolutionize chess".

 In an article written by ESPN, Viswanathan Anand spoke about how convenient it was to play online compared to playing over-the-board.